Our flying with a toddler tips include airplane toys for toddlers, flying with a toddler car seat, airplane snacks for toddlers and more.

-Firstly, I am a big fan of the 1stClass Kid Travel Pillow.
+Firstly, I am a big fan of the inflatable foot rest pillows.
 This was a real game changer for us when we flew overnight with our kids.

 If you aren’t familiar with this type of travel pillow, it is an inflatable cushion that fills the gap in the footwell of the plane, allowing your kids to stretch out their legs.

 For toddlers and small kids, it pretty much turns their economy seat into a flat bed, which is just awesome.
-You can read our full review here.
+You can read our full review of the 1st Class Kid pillow here.